rainforestapp/FrontendPractices/UnitTesting.md

 ## HOCs with state
 HOCs with state break completely with shallow rendering.
-For this, you need to resort to `mount` from enzyme.
-But we still want to preserve mocking child react components, so we use setup jest manual mocks for them.
+For this, you need to resort to `mount` from enzyme which does full rendering.
+But we still want to test components in isolation from the dependent components.
+To achieve this, we let Jest auto-mock the dependent components.

 `mount` by default will throw an error for React components auto mocked by jest.
 To prevent this, create a manual mock for each dependent react component as follows: